 The United States will continue to drift away from its friendship with Saudi, but that outcome is so far from American interests that American officials will continue to hold their noses even as they shake hands.

 Will they release the pages?
 It’s possible.
 But whatever happens, it won’t be because this spat alone caused it.

-This article originally appeared at Geopolitics Made Super, April 20, 2016.
+This story originally appeared at Geopolitics Made Super, April 20, 2016.